JosieHong/JosieHong/README.md

 #### I'm working on

-- 🧪 Molecular tandem mass spectra prediction
+- 🧪 Molecular Tandem Mass Spectra Prediction
 - 🧬 Major Histocompatibility Complex (MHC) Binding Prediction

 #### I used to worked on